jackos/gobooksite/README.md

 ```
 mdbook serve
 ```
-To create a live website as you modify the notes
+This will watch for changes and update your broswer in a live dev environment